 For example, in Europe, Nestlé and Zurich Insurance accelerated plans to hold virtual annual meetings and committed to paying dividends as planned.
 German chemical giant BASF is sticking to its payout, and several utilities in the U.K. have expressed strong support for sustaining their dividends during this turbulent time.

-As companies take different paths, Capital Group investment analysts are rigorously scrutinizing balance sheet strength, financial conditions and cash-flow outlooks on a company-by-company basis.
+As companies take different paths, our investment analysts are rigorously scrutinizing balance sheet strength, financial conditions and cash-flow outlooks on a company-by-company basis.

 Take the U.S. communications services industry.
 The business has consolidated in recent years, making several companies both providers and distributers of content.
 This consolidation has had financial ramifications.

-Capital Group equity analysts collaborate with the fixed income team to evaluate the risk that a company may cut its dividend to avoid a credit rating downgrade.
+Our equity analysts collaborate with our fixed income team to evaluate the risk that a company may cut its dividend to avoid a credit rating downgrade.
 High levels of corporate debt could impact dividend sustainability.